benoit-bst/playground/distributed_system/distributed_system.md

 - sort-merge joins, inputs being joined goes through a mapper that extracts the join key.
 By partitioning, sorting, and merging, all records with the same key, finish going to the same call of teh reducer
 - hash joins, when a large dataset is joined with a small dataset.
 Data is partitioned by some hash function.

+## stream processing

+1. AMQP

+- delete when consumer acknowledge
+- exact order is not important
+- no need to go back and read old

+2. Log-based message broker

+- assign all messages in a partition to the same consumer node, and always delivers messages in the same order.
+- maintain meassages on disk, so it is possible to jump back and reread old messages

+### Event driven batch processing

+- copier, create 2 flows
+- filter, remove certain values of the queue
+- splitter, create several different flows
+- sharder, slighty more generic form of splitter. route the flux on diffrent flow but can aggregate if there is a failed
+- merger, merge several flows